towersvault/shinpokered/README.md

 - Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END
 - Fixed a problem where the champion whould not work with level scaling
 - Only boss trainers (giovanni, elite 4, gym leaders, later-game rival) cannot have DVs below 8 in hard mode
+- Fixed transitions when entering and exiting Rock Tunnel

 #Bugfixes